jack-y-wang/slack-backend/README.md

 - **Channels**: Channels are where team members can communicate collective and work together.
 Team members can communicate on a channel by posting a message and having a discussion via a Thread.
 Messages in a channel can also have an image attatched to it which is uploaded to an AWS S3 bucket.
 - **Direct Messaging**: DMs are a way to have a conversation outside of a channel in a workspace in a 1-on-1 scenario or as a group.

-Made with: Flask, SQLAlchemy, & AWS
+Made with: Flask, SQLAlchemy, & AWS S3

+API Spec can be found [here](https://github.com/jack-y-wang/slack-backend/blob/master/api.md)